 As a user, you need to know the risk classification of your work to work securely.
 We explain this concept in our Risk Classification Guideline.
 Once you know your risk classification, you can do one of the following:

 - Use available, secure services that match your risk classification.
-Find available, approved services by Risk Classification on our Approved Services Table.
+Find available, approved services by risk classification on our Service Classification page.

 - Communicate your risk classification to your User Support Provider.
 This is also known as an IT Support Provider.
 They can help you select, buy, or build a Yale IT System built to match your risk classification.